asger-finding/anotherkrunkerclient/README.md

 ### Notes for development

 Ensure that ESLint is enabled.
 Avoid all warnings and errors. kebab-case is used for file names.
 Make sure you respect the folder system of main, window, renderer and config.

+### Module aliasing

+anotherkrunkerclient uses a homebrew solution for module aliasing in Electron.
+The `_moduleAliases` field in package.json is for defining aliases and their targets.
+When building the application in gulp, the TypeScript files are converted to JavaScript, then run through the homemade module aliasing function that finds `require` calls, takes the first string parameter (only works with literal strings), looks it up in `_moduleAliases` and if found, replaces it with a relative path to the module.